Hesperian Health Guides

 Someone who has been raped will need first aid for any physical injuries.
 She will also need emotional support and care.
 Treat her with kindness and understanding.
 Do not blame her.

 Rape can cause pregnancy.
 Emergency contraceptive pills or the right dose of some types of birth control pills can prevent pregnancy when taken within 5 days of sex.
 Rape can also spread sexually transmitted infections.
-See Genital Problems and Infections (in development).
+See Sexually Transmitted Infections.
 To prevent HIV after rape, see HIV and AIDS (in development).

 She may find it difficult for you to see or touch her, so explain what you will be doing as you examine or treat her and ask for her permission before touching her.